developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/samples/power/index.md

 ---

 ##Overview
-The EMDK for Android allows you to control the power state of a Symbol device.
+The EMDK for Android allows you to control the power state of a Zebra device.

 The available actions are:
 - Do Nothing